 We build the future

-Petrochemicals make a significant contribution to Europe’s economy and enable innovation in products that shape tomorrow’s world.
+Petrochemicals make a significant contribution to Europe’s current and future economy and enable innovation in products that shape tomorrow’s world.

 - The petrochemical industry directly employs more than 300,000 people in Europe.